sahat/hackathon-starter/README.md

 #### 2. Replace the tools

-Add tools specific to your project by replacing the existing tools in the `tools` array inside `createAiAgent()`.
+Add tools specific to your project by replacing the existing tools in the `tools` array inside `createAIAgent()`.
 The existing tool functions can be removed.

 Tools follow this structure and use a Zod schema for input validation: